SAIS-S2S-Technology/Roadmap/Overview.md

 # SAIS.Technology S2S

-Providing policy students with the tools they need to apply their geopolitical understanding to a world shaped by rapid technological advancements.
+*Providing policy students with the tools they need to apply their geopolitical understanding to a world shaped by rapid technological advancements.*

 ## Why we exist

+We belive that technology advancements are profoundly changing the conduct of global policy.
+Education has to adapt to this.

+Support and understand these changes.

-We belive that technology is changing the conduct of global policy and that these changes need to be reflected in education
+and that these changes need to be reflected in education

 ## How we work